Nikon D5, Sigma 24-105mm f/4 DG OS HSM Art Lens, ISO 25600, ƒ/4, 1/100

 The Great Unfriending

-This weekend I unfriended a few more people because they crossed that line.
-They jeopardized their relationship with me.
-I don’t doubt I have probably done something for someone in my life to do the same.
+This weekend, I unfriended a few more people because they crossed that line and jeopardized their relationship with me.
+I don’t doubt I have probably done something to encourage someone in my life to do the same.

-This election cycle will most likely be remembered by many as the time so many of us unfriended someone on social media.
+Many will likely remember this election cycle as the time we unfriended someone on social media.

 Business Tip

-No matter your political position, be careful that you don’t jeopardize a relationship or the ability to influence your industry.
+No matter your political position, you must be careful not to jeopardize a relationship or your ability to influence your industry.

-As business people, we should live this out in our business.
-We should be trying to recover customers and doing all we can to keep the ones we have.
+As business people, we should live this out in our businesses.
+We should try to recover customers and do all we can to keep the ones we have.

-We should speak up when we disagree with a client.
-We should argue our point with them.
+We should speak up when we disagree with a client and argue our point with them.
 However, as Andy Stanley reminds us, don’t do any of this at the risk of losing your influence or jeopardizing the relationship.

 You will score with your clients when you treat them as people.
 You will continue to have influence when you respect their opinions as well.

-By living out Matthew 22:36-40, you will be the most confident, curious, composed, and compassionate people in the room.
+By living out Matthew 22:36-40, you will be the most confident, curious, composed, and compassionate person in the room.

 Nikon D5, Sigma 24-105mm f/4 DG OS HSM Art Lens, ISO 100, ƒ/8, 1/100